What is Skimo?

 • Upper Body Layer – windproof

 When the time comes to investing in some specialized gear, we recommend speaking with a qualified skimo gear provider like Cripple Creek Backcountry, Skimo.co or your local backcountry ski shop about your preferences, expectations and budget.
 Our partner at SkinTrack.com has put together a brief overview regarding a gear guide to your first skimo race .
+USA Skimo members can also receive discounts at select retailers.

 Articles About Getting Started In Skimo Racing